-Most of the posts at McCool Travel are about money-saving travel tips and having fun—or reducing stress, if you prefer.
+Most of our articles are about money-saving travel tips and having fun—or reducing stress, if you prefer.
 For something different today, this post includes some tips to help travelers not forget items.

 On my road trip last week, I stayed in four different hotel rooms.
 Those four rooms had different configurations and quirks.
 It is a challenge adapting to a different environment each day and it is easy to forget things.
 I did forget one item (a pillow).

 One room had heavy room-darkening drapes covering the A/C unit.
 One of my shoes was perfect for holding the drapes in place but I worried about forgetting my shoe when I left.
 I had two pairs of shoes and could imagine being 100 miles away before figuring out that I forgot the one on the A/C.

 I put my car keys on top of the shoe holding the drapes.
 I usually put the car keys—or the hotel room key—next to, under, or on top of things I do not want to forget.

 - TIP: place required items–like car or hotel keys–next to things you do not want to lose.